Stuycs-K/p03-final-09f-senr-chengm/README.md

 The user is placed into a chatroom with other active members.

 After they connect, it's self-explanatory on how to chat.

+On the server, you can enter ./server for 127.0.0.1 or ./server ADDR for a different address.

 MVP:
 Open the app and immediately chat with other users in one large forum.